NetSys/bess/README.md

 ### Running BESS

-Like any other DPDK applications, you need to [set up hugepages](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html#reserving-hugepages-for-dpdk-use).
-Using 2MB hugepages are just fine.
-If you want to use physical NIC ports, you also need to [bind ports to DPDK](http://dpdk.org/doc/guides/linux_gsg/build_dpdk.html#binding-and-unbinding-network-ports-to-from-the-kernel-modules):
+Like any other DPDK applications, you need to [set up hugepages](http://dpdk.org/doc/guides/linux_gsg/sys_reqs.html#reserving-hugepages-for-dpdk-use) at least 1GB for each CPU socket.
+Using 2MB hugepages is recommended since it can be configured without system reboot and the performance difference is negligible.

+If you want to use physical NIC ports (as an exception, you can skip this step for Mellanox NICs), you also need to [bind ports to DPDK](http://dpdk.org/doc/guides/linux_gsg/build_dpdk.html#binding-and-unbinding-network-ports-to-from-the-kernel-modules):

 ```
 $ sudo modprobe uio_pci_generic